Skip to content

 })

-afterRender is the right place for focus management, scroll restoration, or initialising third-party libs that need a stable DOM.
+init is the place for one-time setup — seeding the store from props, fetching initial data — with no need for a _seeded guard. afterRender is the right place for focus management, scroll restoration, or initialising third-party libs that need a stable DOM.

 Child components